SALP Chapter 5

 This isn't Newbella...

-She was turning a dim corner when—
+It was when she was turning a dim corner.

 "Oof."